DecisionToolkit/dsntk-book/src/user-guide/getting-started.md

 # Getting started

-^dsntk provides a set of examples ready to play with.
+^dt provides a set of examples ready to play with.

 To install examples in **examples** directory, enter: